Welcome To Northern California Sled Dog Rescue (NorSled)

 Once you have filled out a form, we will ask to do a home inspection.
 This is required of all potential adopters.
 We are primarily looking at your fence to see if it will possibly contain these high energy dogs.
 A six foot, very secure fence, or a kennel, is usually required.
 If needed, we will ask you to repair the fence before we allow the dog to be brought to its new home.
 We also want to see where the dog will sleep, if you have items that need removing away from the fence (they use these as launching pads to get out), and we may recommend certain items in your home to be moved or removed, either for the dog’s health, or the protection of your property.

-If you decide you want to adopt, and we have approved your home environment for a northern breed, you will be asked to fill out an Adoption Contract
+If you decide you want to adopt, and we have approved your home environment for a northern breed, you will be asked to sign an Adoption Contract

 NorSled dogs are: